 Your toddler is no longer an easily distracted baby.
-Right on schedule, he's growing up.
-It's exactly what he's supposed to be doing -- but it means challenges for you!
+Right on schedule, she's growing up.
+It's exactly what she's supposed to be doing -- but it means challenges for you!

 - Toddlers are beginning to experiment with their sense of themselves as powerful people in the world, so they can also be defiant.